zupit-it/pipeline-templates/README.md

 -   **COVERAGE_ARTIFACT_NAME**: The artifact's name for the _lcov.info_ file.
 By default, it is **lcov.info**.
 -   **ENABLE_TESTS**: Whether it should skip or not the cypress tests workflow.
 By default, it is **true**.
 -   **TIMEOUT**: Used for tests, if the tests take more than the given time in minutes, Github stops forcefully the workflow.
 By default, it is **30**.
--   **RUN**: Whether to run all the inside workflows or not.
+-   **RUN**: Whether to run all the jobs inside workflows or not.
 This is useful when you want to skip checks since the code didn't change.
 By default, it is **true**.
 -   **PROJECT**: The project to use when running npm scripts.
 If set, the executed npm script will be `{PROJECT}:{SCRIPT_NAME}` instead of `{SCRIPT_NAME}`.
 -   **RUN_ON**: the _label_ to select the correct _github-runner_ that will execute this workflow.
 Default is **zupit-agents**.
 -   **RUNNERS_CONTAINER_GROUP**: The runners group used to execute this workflow.
 Default is **Container**.